 Finally, root canal therapy can be used to save an infected tooth in many cases.
-After the endodontist removes the diseased pulp from the root, the pulp will be replaced by a filling and covered by a crown.
+After the endodontist removes the diseased pulp from the root, he or she will replace the pulp with a filling and cover it with a crown.

 If your dentist determines that the sensitivity is due to a whitening treatment, your discomfort should be only temporary.
 In the meantime, your dentist can apply a liquid varnish product to provide relief for an extended period.
-You may also be prescribed a gel or toothpaste to use at home.
+Your dentist may also prescribe a gel or toothpaste to use at home.

 Any kind of pain, especially dental pain, is a warning sign and should be taken seriously.
 Many times it will only worsen when left untreated.
 If your teeth hurt while eating sweets, we encourage patients to visit us so that we can evaluate the cause of your sensitivity and provide treatment in a timely manner.
 PDFP dentists are highly knowledgeable professionals who teach at the University of Pennsylvania School of Dental Medicine.